What to Expect

 Lutheran Service Book

-We use orders of worship from Lutheran Service Book, rotating between Divine Services 1, 3, 4, 5, Matins, and the Service of Prayer and Preaching.
+We use orders of worship from Lutheran Service Book, rotating between Divine Service 1, 3, 4, 5, Matins, and the Service of Prayer and Preaching.
 Shorter liturgies are used for evening services during Advent and Lent.

 Traditional hymnody with organ